TropicSatern36/OMV_Compose/README.md

 - **Media Volumes**: For storing media files such as movies, TV shows, and eBooks.
 - **Config Volumes**: For storing and preserving application configurations and settings.

-These volumes are bound to host directories, allowing for easy access and management of files.
+These volumes are bound to host directories, allowing easy access and management of files.

 ## Ports